ghomem/django-chained/README.md

 This repository generates a Hello World Django application automating some annoying, and otherwise manual, steps explained in the Django documentation.
 It can serve as a way to speed up Django onboardings.
-It is called Django chained because the manual creation of a Django application has too many degress of freedom.
+It is called Django chained because the manual creation of a Django application has too many degrees of freedom.

 Steps to execute:

 * clone the repository
 * edit the configuration present at conf/vars.env
 * execute `sudo ./django-chained.sh`
-* review the output and iterate
+* review the output and iterate on the previous steps
-* package the applications with `sudo ./package.sh`
+* package the customized application with `sudo ./package.sh`
 * bring the content to a new git repository, etc..

 Generated application features: